 Linus Roth - violin

-Linus Roth, who already received the ECHO KLASSIK Award as "Best Newcomer" of 2006 for his début CD on the label EMI, has now, in 2017, received his second ECHO award for a recording of the violin concertos by Shostakovich and Tchaikovsky with the London Symphony Orchestra under Thomas Sanderling – interpretations that display great maturity and mastery.
+Linus Roth, who already received the ECHO KLASSIK Award as "Best Newcomer" of 2006 for his début CD on the label EMI, has now, in 2017, received his second ECHO award for a recording of the violin concertos by Shostakovich and Tchaikovsky with the London Symphony Orchestra under Thomas Sanderling.

 Linus Roth has made a name for himself internationally not just with standard repertoire, however, but also with his discovery or rediscovery of works that have undeservedly fallen into oblivion.
-He has devoted special attention to the works of Mieczysław Weinberg, both in concerts and the recording studio.
+He has devoted special attention to the works of Mieczysław Weinberg, both in concerts and the recording studio, making him the first violinist to have recorded all of the composer´s works for violin.
 His recording of all the works for violin and piano by Mieczysław Weinberg, released by Challenge Classics in 2013 to great public and critical acclaim, has been followed up by a recording of Weinberg’s Violin Concerto with the Deutsche Symphonie-Orchester and his Concertino with the Württemberg Chamber Orchestra Heilbronn (both CDs were selected as “Editor’s Choice” by Gramophone magazine).
 Making Mieczysław Weinberg’s oeuvre known to a wider audience is also the aim of the International Weinberg Society, which Linus Roth founded in 2015.
 This association organises and sponsors concerts, readings, exhibitions, interdisciplinary events and aural and written publications on the work and life of the Polish-Jewish composer.
 For the 100th anniversary of Weinberg’s birth in 2019, Linus Roth will curate two days of events dedicated to Weinberg, including six concerts, at London’s Wigmore Hall.
 In addition to various chamber music works, all Weinberg’s six sonatas for violin and piano as well as the three sonatas for solo violin will be played, with Linus Roth himself as one of the performers.

 Photo: Dan Carabas